200ug/golfed.xyz/content/posts/metamask-phishing-exploration.md

 }
 ```

-The resulting webpage would display 12/15/18/21/24 input fields for a crypto wallet seed phrases of various lengths.
+The resulting page would display 12/15/18/21/24 input fields for crypto wallet seed phrases of varying lengths.

-The backend of this campaign relied on Telegram, and to my surprise the utilized API token and chat ID weren't obfuscated in any way.
-Also the fact that the comments were still present in the source code indicate that the campaign was just pasted from a public template.
-The visible chat ID tells us that the data was being exfiltrated into a private chat as Telegram's supergroup and channel IDs would have a `-100` prefix.
+The backend of this campaign relied on Telegram, and as usual neither the API token nor the chat ID were even attempted to be obfuscated.
+This could be tied to the fact that even the template usage information was still present in the source code :^\)

+Telegram's chat IDs are structured in a way where supergroups and channels always have IDs with `-100` prefix, so it was straightforward to determine that this campaign's data was being exfiltrated into a private chat.

 ```javascript
 // Add your telegram token,chatid